ellisztamas/snaptools/README.md

 the focal plants as the density of neighbours of the same phenotype divided by the density of all neighbours.

+* `lgc2faps`: Convert a dataframe from the table of strings we get from LGC to a data.frame of integers.
+Output format can be imported into FAPS directly for paternity analysis.

+* `dgennorm`: Calculate the PDF of the generalised normal distribution.

+* `vectorise_locus`: Convert a vector of raw data from LGC into a vector of inetegers.

 ## Installation

 `snaptools` can be installed from with R straight from GitHub using `devtools`.